gammu/gammu/docs/manual/smsd/config.rst

     .. versionadded:: 1.28.93

+    .. seealso:: You can also completely customize SQL queries used as described in :ref:`SQL Queries`.

 .. config:option:: DriversPath

     Path, where DBI drivers are stored, this usually does not have to be set if